Emergency & Crisis Response

 - The Residence Life professional staff member on duty will notify, if relevant, student staff members.

-- The DSA dean or designee on call or the Dean will contact the student’s parent(s)/guardian(s) (or determine that the student has done so).
+- The DSA dean or designee on call will contact the student’s parent(s)/guardian(s).

-- If the student is referred by a CHWS staff member to the hospital, the referring professional will ask the student to inform the CHWS staff member if she/he is admitted.
+- If the student is referred by a CHWS staff member to the hospital, the referring professional will ask the student to inform the CHWS staff member if admitted.

 - Once informed and given authorization in writing by the student, the CHWS staff member will notify Security Services and the Dean of Students.
 The Dean will contact the University Chaplain who may visit a hospitalized student.

-- Once released from the hospital, Residence Life staff members will assist the student with any medically necessary housing requirements.
+- Once released from the hospital, Residence Life staff members will assist the student with medically necessary housing requirements as needed.

 Student Treated for Alcohol-Induced Illness at Hospital but Not Admitted

-If a student is transported to the hospital but is not admitted (e.g., is held for observation and/or treated in the emergency room) OR if the student is seen by medical personnel while on campus but is not transported to a medical facility, the DSA dean or designee on call informs the Assistant Dean of Students on the next working day.
-The Assistant Dean then informs the student that the Assistant Dean may notify the parent(s)/guardian(s) and asks the student if she/he has already informed his/her parent.
+If a student is transported to the hospital for acute alcohol intoxication/poisoning but is not admitted (e.g., is held for observation and/or treated in the emergency room) OR if the student is seen by TFD while on campus but is not transported to a medical facility, the DSA dean or designee on call informs the Assistant Dean of Students on the next working day.
+The Assistant Dean then informs the student that the Assistant Dean may notify the parent(s)/guardian(s) and asks if the student has already informed family.

 - If the student has informed the parent(s)/guardian(s), the Assistant Dean may contact the parent(s)/guardian(s) to confirm.